justinwiley/vampire/README.md

 This is essentially a way to work around Ruby's lack of support for [double-dispatch](http://lostechies.com/derekgreer/2010/04/19/double-dispatch-is-a-code-smell/).

 For example, imagine you have a hierarchical set of objects that describe a company, categories of products, and the products themselves.
-Each object has a name attribute.
+Each object has a "children" accessor that contains pointers to objects underneath it in the hierarchy.

 ```ruby